Smoked tri-tip is one of the juiciest, flavor-packed pieces of beef when cooked correctly.

 What is Tri-tip?

-Tri-tip is a triangular beef roast that comes from the bottom of the sirloin.
+Tri-tip gets its name from its triangular shape.
+It comes from the bottom of the sirloin primal cut.
 It is sometimes referred to as bottom sirloin tip or Santa Maria steak.
+The cut first became popular in California, although it’s used around the world.

 It’s a very versatile cut of meat that can be cooked in a variety of different ways.